Getting Your Shopify Store Ready for the Holiday Season

 The US saw $108 billion in online sales during this period in 2017.
-Customers are more willing to spend money than any other time of year.
+Customers are more willing to spend money than at any other time of year.
 You need to make sure potential customers can find and use your store.
 Marketing during this period can really drive those festive sales.

 Keeping up with demand is another tricky task for the holidays.
 We know that it can be challenging for those sellers who also manufacture their own products.
 This makes production planning and deadline scheduling super-important in the festive season.

 Don’t get caught out by sudden spikes in demand.
 We here to help you anticipate these.
 Let your Shopify store run smoothly throughout the final months of 2018.

 You need to fulfill your orders, with plenty of time for them to get to their destinations by Christmas.
-Missing deadlines can seriously disappoint customers — that is not good for any business’ reputation.
+Missing deadlines can seriously disappoint customers — that is not good for any business’s reputation.

 You need to have a game plan for the holiday season so it can be both a lucrative and enjoyable time of the year.